kbingman/pinky/README.md

 # pinky
-Simple function canvas library in order to rule the world
+Simple functional canvas library in order to rule the world